 - 2) Social gatherings or events where more than a total of 50 individuals are invited or expected to be attendance must submit a safety plan to the local health department at least seven (7) days in advance and must have the plan approved before proceeding; - 3) Businesses should reduce the number of employees and personnel permitted to congregate in common areas or break rooms and should take additional measures to ensure social distancing is achieved in these areas. - 4) Attendance at winter indoor K-12 extracurricular and co-curricular activities, including IHSAA sport events, is limited to 25% of capacity and additional measures should be taken to ensure all non-family/household groups are and remain socially distanced. - 5) IHSAA football games on Friday, Nov.
 20, 2020, may continue utilizing IHSAA guidance requiring local health departments and communities to determine stadium capacity.
-The IHSAA will work with the Marion County health department on a limited spectator plan for state championship games at Lucas Oil Stadium. - 6) Community recreational sport leagues and tournaments may continue, however, attendance is limited to participants and required personnel, and adult participants or personnel.
+The IHSAA will work with the Marion County health department on a limited spectator plan for state championship games at Lucas Oil Stadium. - 6) Community recreational sport leagues and tournaments may continue, however, attendance is limited to participants and required personnel, and parents/guardians/siblings for minor participants or minor children of adult participants or personnel.